konstantin-hatvan/traceability-tool/docs/advanced-configuration.md

 **Default**: `[ '**' ]`

 Use this configuration option to configure the startingpoint directories.
+Startingpoints use glob patterns

 ## Annotation